-The UK HIV Drug Resistance Database is a central repository for resistance tests performed as part of routine clinical care throughout the UK.
-Established in 2001, by the end of 2015 over 125,000 test results, most in the form of viral gene sequences, had been received and curated.
+The UK HIV Drug Resistance Database was a central repository for resistance tests performed as part of routine clinical care throughout the UK between 2001 and 2019.
+By the end of 2019 over 165,000 test results, most in the form of viral gene sequences, had been received and curated.

-A key feature of the Database is extensive patient-level linkage with several clinical cohorts and national surveillance databases.
-This has allowed analyses which have given important insights into the epidemiology and clinical aspects of HIV drug resistance.
+A key feature of the Database was extensive patient-level linkage with several clinical cohorts and national surveillance databases.
+This allowed analyses which gave important insights into the epidemiology and clinical aspects of HIV drug resistance.

-The Database is overseen by an inclusive Steering Committee and is coordinated by the UCL Research Department of Infection and Population Health in London.
-The project was originally funded by the Department of Health and is currently funded by the UK Medical Research Council (grant 164587).
+The Database has been overseen by an inclusive Steering Committee and was coordinated by the UCL Institute for Global Health in London.
+The project was originally funded by the Department of Health and latterly by the UK Medical Research Council (grant 164587).